-Boise Metro Chamber Announces New Board LeadershipAdded by Hawley Troxell in Articles & Publications, News on December 30, 2020
+Boise Metro Chamber Announces New Board LeadershipAdded by Hawley Troxell in Articles & Blogs, News on December 30, 2020

 BOISE, ID – Thomas Mortell, Partner at Hawley Troxell, is the new 2021 Chairman of the Board of Directors for the Boise Metro Chamber.
 Mortell replaces Charlene Maher, President and CEO of Blue Cross of Idaho, who will stay on as immediate past Chair.
 The Chamber also announced the selection of Joel Poppen, Senior Vice President of Legal Affairs and General Counsel at Micron Technology as the Chair-elect of the Board.
 Poppen will take over as Chair in 2022.

 Mortell is a Partner at Hawley Troxell and is the head of Hawley Troxell’s health law group and has significant expertise in construction related litigation.
 Mortell also is a member of the firm’s Board of Partner’s and has spent the last 20 years representing Idaho’s businesses.
 Mortell also has an extensive history with the Boise Metro Chamber; sitting on the board of the Boise Valley Economic Partnership (BVEP), is the past chair of the Governmental Affairs committee, a current member of the policy committee, and a graduate of Leadership Boise in 2007.